zowe/docs-site/docs/troubleshoot/troubleshoot-zowe-release.md

 ```
 <Major Version>.<Minor Version>.<Patch Version>
 ```
 Each time a new release is created, the release ID is incremented.
 Each number represents the content change since the previous release.
-For example,
+For example:
 - `2.5.0` represents the fifth minor release since the first major release.
 - `2.5.1` represents the first patch to the `2.5.0` release.
 - `2.6.0` is the first minor release to be created after `2.5.1`.